Huancarqui District

+Huancarqui (/es/; Quechua: Wankarki) is a district of Castilla, a province of the department of Arequipa, Peru.
+Its capital is the populated centre of the same name.

 Etymology

-The name of the district and its capital come from the Quechua Huancar, meaning "drum", and Canque, meaning "you".
-When the Spanish arrived, it became known as Guancarqui up until 1800, then being known by its current name.
+The district's name, also written "Guancarqui" up until 1800, come from the Quechua words Huancar, meaning "drum", and Canque, meaning "you".

 History

 Huancarqui is one of the oldest settlements in the province of Castilla, having been populated since pre-Inca times.
 It is presumed that the first Spaniards who arrived founded the town on Inca cemeteries.

-The Incas that conquered the region under Cápac Yupanqui made it into their local headquarters in order to be able to conquer local rival groups.
+According to Spanish chronicler Garcilaso de la Vega, the Incas that conquered the region under Cápac Yupanqui in 1000 AD made it into their local headquarters in order to be able to conquer local rival groups.
 The arrival of these Incas allowed for a unique development of a mixed culture descended from the Wari, Tiwanaku and Inca cultures, as well as the Spanish culture that would arrive later.

-Under the Spanish, the area was settled in 1549 under direct orders of Martín López de Carvajal, a Conquistador originating from Extremadura, as well as one of the founders of Arequipa.
+At the time the arrival of the Spanish in 1549, the area was inhabited by the Collaguas and Cabanas, two Kunti ethnic groups, as recorded by Martín López de Carvajal, a Conquistador originating from Extremadura, as well as one of the founders of Arequipa, who arrived to the area under direct orders of the Viceroy of Peru.
+On April 19, 1813, Huancarqui's town hall was established.
+It was led by an Alcalde ordinario, who oversaw five other people.
+The mayor was accompanied by a procurador and two regidores.

 On May 3, 1955, a government law elevated Huancarqui to a capital town of the homonymous new district.
 Today the town has a population of approximately 1700 people.
 Despite it being less developed than neighboring Aplao and Corire, it is nonetheless a well-off touristic spot among visitors.

+Throughout its history, Huancarqui has had the following priests: Agustín Laso de la Vega y Soto, Pedro Velasco, Jacinto Llerena y Dávila, Manuel Dávila y Calderón, Leandro Dávila y Dávila.
+Pedro Chacón de Luna y Dávila, Antonio Nates y Martínez del Pino, Mariano Adrián López y Nates, Manuel Mariano Rodríguez de Olmedo y Martínez del Pino, and Alejo Rodríguez de Olmedo y Martínez del Pino, among others.